 Probably one of the coolest and not so well known Big Island hikes is going to Narnia (a collective spot on the Wailuku River and Hookelekele Stream where the major waterfalls of Lauiole Falls, Pukamaui Falls and Kauwehu Falls along with some smaller falls enter into one area).
 Located on the east side of the island just above Hilo and the Boiling pots park, the hike to Narnia is spectacular with 7 waterfalls converging into one scenic and panoramic lookout point to the various falls and pools below that you can observed from the scenic vantage point.

 **Note** The Division of Forestry and WIldlife (DLNR) has closed access to Narnia and only access is by permit process, citations will be given for hikers caught going to or swimming around this area.
+Hike to this area at your own risk.

 Hiking to Narnia above Hilo